Have fun with the essentials!

 Now we add some drum fills to your shuffles, and introduce the concept of counting in triplets.
 These practical fills will be the perfect practice tool as you develop this new groove.
 There is also a new type of sticking used here, which you will find useful when playing triplets.
 We’ll also throw in some eighth notes and 16th notes, just to mix things up and give you some more flexibility on your drum fills.

-Lesson 20.
-Introduction to the dynamic strokes.
+MODULE 1: Lesson 20. the dynamic strokes. an introduction.

 If there’s one lesson that we encourage you to spend a lot of time on, it’s this one!
 In fact, this will be a “work in progress” lesson for much of your drumming career - something you should always be looking to refine.
 In preparation for more intermediate level playing (and later, advanced), it’s time to start thinking about the dynamic strokes.
 This will take a lot of practice and repetition, and this is absolutely essential in becoming a controlled, musical drummer.
 Simon also talks about the importance of the 26 drum set rudiments.